10 Things You Might Not Know About Kwanzaa

 The holiday is modeled after harvest festivals

 Although celebrated in the winter, Kwanzaa is patterned after harvest festivals traditionally celebrated by many African cultures and tribes.
 The word “Kwanzaa” comes from “matunda ya kwanza,” which means “first fruits” in Swahili.
 Like other harvest festivals, Kwanzaa includes a feast called Karamu on day six of the holiday.
+Read about why Black History Month shouldn’t be just a month in America.

 The number 7 carries symbolism for Kwanzaa